LLNL/sundials/doc/arkode/guide/source/Usage/SplittingStep/SplittingStepCoefficients.rst

       splitting solution.
    :param beta: An array of length
       ``sequential_methods * (stages+1) * partitions`` containing the time nodes
-      of the inner integrations in the C order
+      of the partition integrations in the C order

       .. math::
          \beta_{1,0,1}, \dots, \beta_{1,0,P},